 There are two types of Lasting Powers of Attorney in the UK:

 This type of Lasting Power of Attorney allows those who you would wish to make decisions concerning your property, Estate and other financial matters.
-Your Financial Affairs LPA will ensure that the designated person will have the ability to manage your property and financial decisions.
+Your Property and Financial Affairs Lasting Power of Attorney will ensure that the designated person will have the ability to manage your property and financial decisions.

 This includes the buying and selling of property, managing any investments that you have, looking after bank accounts, as well as claiming any benefits and pensions on your behalf.